sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-connection.rst

      - Description
      - Value
    * - Output S3Bucket
-     - Auth Type
+     - S3 Bucket
-     - The bucket to use for storage and logs
+     - The bucket to use for output and logs
    * - Execution Role ARN
      - Execution Role ARN
      - The Execution Role ARN while submitting Spark job